GovAlta/nx-tools/packages/nx-adsp/README.md

 ## To add a plugin to @abgov/nx-adsp

-nx g @nrwl/nx-plugin:plugin [pluginName] nx-adsp make changes in the plugin directory you've just generated
+nx g @nrwl/nx-plugin:plugin [pluginName] --importPath .
+move the code generated into packages/ns-adsp and make changes in the plugin directory you've just generated

 ## To test the plugin locally